The Secret Behind the GMAT Score for ISB

 |Year||Average GMAT score|

-– Pretty much you need to have a GMAT score above 670 if you are not an outlier.
-In other words, a 650 can be suicidal if your profile is average.
+– You pretty much need to have a GMAT score above 670 if you are not an outlier.
+In other words, a 650 will be of no use if your profile is average.

 – Getting a score around 750-760 will put you in the top 20% – not the top 2%.
 In other words, it is not a big deal if you have a 760 on the GMAT.